cedricp/ddt4all/README.md

 ## Informations

-DataBase not included, do not forget to install database as zip or full mode in to root clone repo.
+**_DataBase not included, do not forget to install database as ecu.zip or full mode in to root clone repo._**

 Bugtracking here : https://github.com/cedricp/ddt4all